JachimmaChristian/Case-Study-Supply-Chain-Analytics-in-PowerBI/README.md

 Additional Unit Capacity| Capital Investment Required (Make)| Make Scenario Full Cost :---------------------:|:-----------------------:|:---------------------:
 ![](supplychain9.png)|![](supplychain10.png)|![](supplychain11.png)

+I went ahead to create other measures, a "Make vs Buy" measure and a "Cost Avoidance" measure that returns the positive impact of either the Make vs Buy option.

 ## Recommendation
 Marketing projects the demand for P0604 to be 48,000 units.
 Based on the scenario planner visualization, what volume would you recommend ordering?